CloudLabsAI-Azure/Azure-Cloud-Sandbox/AWS-Sandbox/labguide/GettingStarted.md

 ## Let's Get Started with AWS Portal

-1. On your virtual machine, click on the **Azure Portal** icon as shown below:
+1. On your virtual machine, click on the **Browser** icon of your choice as shown below:

      ![browser](../media/browser.png)
 1. Sign in to the AWS Management Console by copying the **Sign-in link, Username, and Password** provided below.